top of page

 • Emergency Lighting: Keep torches and battery-powered LED lanterns handy.
 Avoid candles for safety reasons unless placed securely in a proper holder.

-• Alternative Heating Options: Use portable gas heaters or create a DIY terra-cotta pot and candle heater.
+• Alternative Heating Options: Use portable gas heaters, diesel heaters, or create a DIY terra-cotta pot and candle heater.
 These can provide temporary warmth in small spaces but should be used with proper ventilation to avoid carbon monoxide risks.

-• Charged Power Stations: Charge devices and power stations such as those from EcoFlow in advance to maintain communication during outages.
+• Charged Power Stations: Charge devices and power stations such as those from EcoFlow in advance to maintain communication, lighting, and power your tech during outages.

 Keeping Warm Without Central Heating